xiix0/scam/README.md

-Too much is just enough.
+Hell is empty and all the devils are here.
-		-- Mark Twain, on whiskey
+		-- Wm.
+Shakespeare, "The Tempest"